 A persona is a customer-centric profile grouping of your audience intended to sharpen messaging, content and enhance the prospect/customer experience.
 There are three core attributes for persona development:

 - Prospect Pain Points – Identify challenges such as lack of qualified leads or limited budget, and incorporate into content and messaging to illustrate that you understand your audience.

 - Prospect Business Objectives – Demonstrating that you understand what it is your audience is trying to accomplish or experiences in the workplace, establishes credibility and increases the propensity for engagement.

 - Information Sources – Knowing where your audience goes to gather information is critical to understand what topics are top of mind and having a viable channel to distribute your content.

-85% of B2B marketers say lead generation is their most important content marketing goal in 2016 (Content Marketing Institute), how does your program stack up against initial 2016 goals?
+How does your program stack up against initial goals?
 When implementing content marketing, you must first have a plan and then nurture your leads.

 3) Lead Management Process

 Lead Management is the process used to manage leads internally after their initial engagement and also provides intelligence as to where marketer’s should be applying their funds.
 Without an effective lead management process, marketers are flying blind as to what’s working and where budget should be allocated.
 There are six steps to developing a lead management framework.

 - Create a Common Funnel with Stages and Statuses